thi-ng/umbrella/packages/hiccup-canvas/tpl.readme.md

 - `shape`: `circle` or `rect` (default)
 - `size`: point size (radius for circles, width for rects) - default: 1

+> [!INFO]
+> By default points are rendered as 1x1 pixel squares, which may be difficult to
+> see on high-resolution displays.
+For better visibility, consider using a small
+> circle or specifying a larger size attribute.

 ### Text

 ```ts